UMCST/linux-lab-docker/spoilers/backdoor_walkthrough.md

 traffic every few seconds.
 If you monitored traffic, it would definitely be an anomoly.
 To monitor traffic, use the `tcpdump` command.

-Also, the `/tmp` folder is used to store temporary files (like Downloads) and usually cleaned out every few days (or on a reboot).
+Also, the `/tmp` folder is used to store temporary files (like downloads) and usually cleaned out every few days (or on a reboot).
 Most of the time there is no reason for an executable file to be running from this directory.